Gurzuff/Traffic_Sign-Detection_Recognation/README.md

 ![](readme_files/Traffic_signs_in_post_Soviet_states.png)

 ## Data
-The dataset (prepared myself) contains 200 classes, 117.000 images and was also publicly available on Kaggle: https://www.kaggle.com/datasets/mikhailkosov/traffic-signs-in-post-soviet-states-200-classes
+The dataset (prepared by myself) contains 200 classes, 117.000 images and was also publicly available on Kaggle: https://www.kaggle.com/datasets/mikhailkosov/traffic-signs-in-post-soviet-states-200-classes

-The imbalance of classes is justified by the complexity of the structure and the variety of forms of road signs, on the one hand, and vice versa - simple and uniform form on the other hand.
+The imbalance of classes is explained by the complexity of the structure and the variety of forms of road signs, on the one hand, and vice versa - simplicity and uniform on the other hand.

 **More details in [EDA.ipynb](EDA.ipynb)**